Heucles/docker-glassfish/README.md

 [![Build Status](https://secure.travis-ci.org/stocksoftware/docker-glassfish.png?branch=master)](http://travis-ci.org/stocksoftware/docker-glassfish)

 A minimal docker image designed to run the GlassFish application server.
-The image bundles version 4.1.1.162 of the Payara variant of glassfish.
+The image bundles java and a version of the Payara variant of glassfish.

 ## Tags